Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Methodology

 We subsequently refer to $\delta(t,T')$ as the CIR metric, a function of both natural time $t$ and lagged observational time $T'$ (and of $T$, implicitly, but which we omit for notational simplicity).
 This quantity measures the lack of information in the state estimation of $\vyt$ when omitting the observational data of $\vx$ in $(T',T]$.
-This CIR metric is used to measure the actual CIR.
-Under ACI's inverse-problem-based formulation of causality, the finite-memory of the dynamics manifests itself in the temporal decay of: \begin{enumerate}[label=\textbf{(\Alph*)}] \item $\vyt$'s influence on the future states of $\vx(T')$ as $T'$ increases from $t$ towards $T$.
+This CIR metric is used to measure the actual CIRs.
+Specifically, under ACI's inverse-problem-based formulation of causality, the finite memory of the dynamics manifests itself in the temporal decay of: \begin{enumerate}[label=\textbf{(\Alph*)}] \item $\vyt$'s influence on the future states of $\vx(T')$ as $T'$ increases from $t$ toward $T$.
 This is because increasing data incorporation leads to the CIR metric in \eqref{eq:metric_CIR} to decrease to zero pointwise due to properties of the relative entropy \cite{cai2002mathematical}.
-In this setting, the CIR metric in \eqref{eq:metric_CIR} is treated as a function of $T'$ with $t$ being fixed, and the region for which it is significant in $T'$ defines the forward CIR over $[t,T]$.
+In this setting, the CIR metric in \eqref{eq:metric_CIR} is treated as a function of $T'$ with $t$ being fixed, and the region for which it is significant in $T'$ will define the forward CIR over $[t,T]$.